Bako Sahakyan

-Bako Sahaki Sahakyan (Բակո Սահակի Սահակյան; born 30 August 1960) is an Artsakhi politician who served as the third president of the de facto-independent Republic of Artsakh from 2007 to 2020.
-He is the longest-serving president of Artsakh.
+Bako Sahaki Sahakyan (Բակո Սահակի Սահակյան; born 30 August 1960) is an Armenian politician who served as the third president of the de facto-independent Republic of Artsakh from 2007 to 2020.
+He was the longest-serving president of Artsakh.

-He was first elected as President on 19 July 2007.
+He was first elected as president on 19 July 2007.
 On 19 July 2012, he was re-elected for a second five-year term, receiving approximately two-thirds of the votes.
 In 2017, he was re-elected indirectly for a three-year term.
 Sahakyan replaced Arkadi Ghukasyan, who had held the presidential post for two five-year terms.

+On October 3, 2023, Azerbaijan detained Bako Sahakyan from the territory of Artsakh, and since that moment he has been held in Baku in captivity.

+Early life

-Sahakyan was born on 30 August 1960 in Stepanakert, capital of the Nagorno-Karabakh Autonomous Oblast within the Azerbaijan SSR.
+Sahakyan was born on 30 August 1960 in Stepanakert, the capital of the Nagorno-Karabakh Autonomous Oblast within the Azerbaijan SSR.
 After serving in the Soviet Army, he worked for nine years in a Stepanakert factory.
 In 1990, he joined the Nagorno-Karabakh Defense Army, of which he became a deputy commander.

+Career

 In 1999, he was named interior minister of Nagorno-Karabakh.
 He also led the Nagorno-Karabakh security service from 2001 to June 2007, when he resigned in order to run in the 2007 Nagorno-Karabakh presidential election.